Mental health care for international students in Australia

 Are you struggling to do things at present that you would normally fly through?
 It’s ok, lots of us are feeling the same way.
 Simple things feel heavy, like hard work to do.
 Your ability to make decisions is limited, and you are exhausted by simple choices.
 You’re more tired than normal and feel like you’re barely surviving.
 And then, you feel frustrated with yourself that you can’t accomplish what you normally would.

 The world is trying to tell you to be productive!
-Creative!
 To make great use of your time!
 But, some people aren’t going to be able to plan much beyond breakfast.
-It’s ok, it’s your brain’s fault.
-When under periods of trauma and stress, our brain devotes more energy into immediate concerns, and things requiring complex thinking seem a lot harder.
+When under periods of trauma and stress, our brain devotes more energy into immediate concerns, and things requiring complex thinking or decisions making go offline.

 It’s an evolutionary thing.
 It was useful to deal with woolly mammoths and tigers, decidedly less useful with this long-term, chronic stress when we aren’t in immediate danger.

 Can you overcome it?
 Not really.
-But here are some things you can do to help alleviate it.
+But here are some steps you can do take to help alleviate it.